-- 3.1.
-Section 2 confirmed that the NDP could not be excluded, eliminated or exempted from the need for HRA and clarified which European sites and which features might be vulnerable.
-The next step is to explore if proposals in the Plan may represent a credible risk to the River Derwent by evaluating policies and allocations to identify if they should be: - Screened out from further scrutiny (because the individual policies or allocations are considered not 'likely to have a significant effect on a European site, either alone or in combination with other plans and projects'), or - Screened in for further scrutiny (because the individual policies or allocations are considered 'likely to have a significant effect on a European site, either alone or in combination with other plans and projects'). - 3.2.
-To achieve this, all 42 policies within the Plan are scrutinised in terms of the key issues from Table 4 (based on an approach drawn from section F6.3 of the Handbook) and allocated to one (or more) broad, 'pre-screening categories' (summarised in Table 5 below).
+- 3.1 Section 2 confirmed that the Neighbourhood Plan could not be excluded, eliminated or exempted from the need for HRA and clarified which European sites and which features might be vulnerable.
+This section comprises the screening assessment of the Plan.
+It employs a two-stage process.
+The first step is highly precautionary but explores if there are clear and obvious reasons why credible risks to the River Derwent can be: - Screened out from further scrutiny (because the individual policies or allocations are considered not likely to have a significant effect on a European site, either alone or in combination with other plans and projects), or - Screened in for further scrutiny (because likely significant effects either alone or in combination with other plans and projects cannot be ruled out). - 3.2 The second step concludes the screening assessment by evaluating the latter against the (high-level) conservation objectives for the European site.
+To achieve the first step all 44 policies (and the Vision statement) are scrutinised in terms of the key issues from Table 4 and allocated to one (or more) broad categories (summarised in Table 5 below).